kocircuit/kocircuit/lessons/3-types-and-values/5-sequences.md

 Note that singleton values, like `"a"` above, are lifted to a sequence, in this case `("a")`, before merging.

-## TAKING AN ELEMENT FROM THE FRONT
+## TAKE: TAKING AN ELEMENT FROM THE FRONT

 The builtin function `Take` will split an input sequence into its first element and the remainder.